Street (band): 1968

 The success of their engagements at New York discothèques, the airplay, "One Kind Favor" doing well etc., gave them an advantage to record their debut album.
 According to the July 20, 1968 issue of Cashbox Magazine, they had already begun work on their album.
 Their self-titled album was released that year on Verve Forecast FTS-3057.
 It included 5 Shorter compositions.
 They received a good review in Cashbox with the arrangements and instrumentalism recognized for their quality.
 There was potential for a wide appeal with the tracks, "There's One Kind Favor", "If I Needed Someone", "Tomorrow's A Long, Long Time", and "High Heel Sneakers" being its strong points.
 Hillard Pouncy of The Heights didn't give it a good review, saying that it was "A bland murky sound changed only by loudness and tempo, is all you hear".
 He also criticized the ability of the two guitarists.
 His criticism didn't stop there.
 He also was critical of the album, saying the guy in the gold lame jump suit floating off the ground bothered the eye.
 He did remark that Anya Cohen sounded like the female singer of We Five and also a young Grace Slick.
 When Fred Kirby from Billboard reviewed them playing live, he gave them a favorable review with no criticism of the playing.

 1969

 They released one more single in 1969 on the Traffic Records label, "Apollo...
 Amen" bw "Why Concern Yourself".
 Shorter composed both songs as well as producing and arranging the recordings.

 In 1969, the Traffic Records label which was co-owned by Shorter and Barry Lane had entered into a deal in 1969 with RCA to distribute their recordings in Canada.
 This included work by Street and another group called TCB which Shorter also managed.

 Later years and other info

 Unreleased recordings

 One song from a recording session on April 1, 1968, was never released.
 The song was "I Got Something Money Can't Buy", when the group was still called Anya's Street.
-On August 1968, now known as Street, the group recorded a selection of songs.
+In August 1968, now known as Street, the group recorded a selection of songs.
 One was "She's Gonna Shine Tomorrow".
 The other was an unknown title.